fatiando-data/.github/profile/README.md

 New releases are made when data/metadata are changed, added, or deleted.
 Each data release is also assigned a unique DOI on Zenodo.

-> **We recommend pinning** (specifying explicitly) the version of each dataset
-> in your tutorial or documentation to guarantee that the same version
-> is always used.
+⚠️ **Important:** We recommend **pinning** (specifying explicitly) the version of each dataset in your tutorial or documentation to guarantee that the same version is always used.